 Hugo --bind Network access to the local development computer

-The display of the website may change due to different operating systems, device sizes and browsers.
-Checking by previewing on different devices, with access to the local Hugo development computer, prevents faulty design.
+The display of the website may vary depending on the operating system, device size and browser.
+Previewing on different devices with access to the local Hugo development computer avoids design errors.

 - Access to different devices and operating systems.

-- Development system and target devices must be logged into the same WiFi network.
+- The development system and the target devices must be connected to the same WiFi network.

-- When starting Hugo, the IP address of the development system must be transferred as follows:
+- When Hugo is started, the IP address of the development system must be passed as follows:

 hugo server -D --bind=0.0.0.0 --baseURL=http://192.168.188.20

 This tells Hugo to accept incoming network connections.